 Understanding how recurrent UTI develops and how important a role your body has in responding to the infection can be a key step in understanding how to prevent recurrent UTI.
 Developing a treatment and prevention plan unique to your body and health can be important in preventing future UTIs.

 We want to thank Ruth Kriz for generously donating her time to speak with us and share her knowledge with the UTI community.
 For more from Ruth, you can download her Q&A discussion.
+As a reminder, Live UTI Free does not endorse a specific approach to treating chronic or recurrent UTI.

 Subscribe to Live UTI Free on YouTube to watch more expert interviews and be notified the moment new videos are released.